aeternity/AEXs/AEXS/aex-2.md

   }
   ```

-- `wallet.broadcast.tx`: Ask SDK to broadcast the transaction.
+- `wallet.broadcast.tx`: Ask Aepp/SDK to broadcast the transaction.
+If the Aepp/SDK is unable to broadcast it returns the `error`  with code `3`.

   json-rpc 2.0 structure: